Vladimir Antonov (businessman): Football

 In March 2011, it was announced that Convers Sports Initiatives (CSI) had acquired Executive Sport Ltd (ESL), the parent company of the popular 'Leaders in Football' conference.

 In June 2011, Antonov's CSI purchased Football League Championship team Portsmouth after months of negotiations with the club.
 Antonov revealed he made a plan for a new stadium at Portsmouth in the near future, once the club needs improvement on football.
-He resigned as chairman on 29 November after the club's parent company Convers Sports Initiatives entered administration, Soon after he resigned for the club, leaving the club without an owner, the club would go to administration after being issued with a winding up petition by HMRC for over £1.6 million in unpaid taxes, which was heard on 20 February. resulting automatic 10-point deduction.
-During the same month as Portsmouth went to administration, The Football League spoken out about Antonov, accusing him of misleading the Football League authorities In response, Antonov defended his time at Portsmouth, claiming the Lithuanian government were responsible for his trouble.
+He resigned as chairman on 29 November after the club's parent company Convers Sports Initiatives entered administration.
+Soon after he resigned for the club, leaving the club without an owner, the club would go to administration after being issued with a winding up petition by HMRC for over £1.6 million in unpaid taxes, which was heard on 20 February, resulting automatic 10-point deduction.
+During the same month as Portsmouth went to administration, The Football League spoke out about Antonov, accusing him of misleading the Football League authorities.
+In response, Antonov defended his time at Portsmouth, claiming the Lithuanian government were responsible for his trouble.
 At the end of the season, Portsmouth were relegated to League One (third tier) – the first time in 30 years that the club has played at that level.